PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 Geographical Setting

-Seymour township includes Campbellford town and a Z-shaped reach of the Trent river, over 30 km long, winding through rolling hills and ridges of glacial deposits.
-It incorporates Seymour conservation area, Hoards, the Empire cheese factory, Menie, Burnbrae and Wilson Island in the southeast, Pethericks Corners, Crowe Bridge and Allan Mills in the northeast, Healey Falls, Seymour Lake and Trent River in the north, Meyersburg in the southwest, and much land west of Campbellford to within 2 km of Godolphin (which, like the town of Hastings, lies in adjacent Percy township to the west).
-Township boundaries run about 16° west of north and north of east, and the township is elongated along the N.N.W. axis, 19x16 km in size, total area roughly 304 km2.
+The township boundaries run about 16° west of north and north of east, and the township is elongated along the N.N.W. axis, 19x16 km in size, total area roughly 304 km2.
 The south boundary runs along the Percy Reach of the river Trent, and includes a 2.4-km hiking trail between Percy Reach and Meyer's Lock (Locks 8 and 9).
 South of the Reach, in Brighton and Murray townships, is the 48.5 km2 Murray Marsh, the largest undisturbed area of marsh and swamp forest in southern Ontario.
 For the record, Seymour and Percy townships are now amalgamated in a larger municipal unit known as Trent Hills, area 511 km2.
-Politically, the area forms the northeast corner of the wedge-shaped Northumberland-Quinte West federal riding, a sprawling area of 2,652 km2 with 93,293 registered voters (October 2008).
+Politically, the area formed the northeast corner of the wedge-shaped Northumberland-Quinte West federal riding, a sprawling area of 2,652 km2 with 93,293 registered voters (October 2008).
+In 2013 it was reorganized and expanded into Northumberland-Peterborough South, area of 3,001 km2, population 118,756. with 100,654 registered voters (estimate of unknown currency, January 2024).

-The Bird List
+The Bird List and the Arrangement of the Data

 You may access each entry by clicking on the underlined bird names in the table below.
 NOTE that the histograms record the number of days on which a particular species has been recorded in each month during the observation period, and not the number of individual birds seen!
 The list reflects the birds likely to be encountered on local dog walks and other casual outings: a focused birding expedition would probably detect other species.